-Currently, section 3A (2) (b) of the Act provides that persons who have been convicted of a single class 2 offence are only registrable persons if the sentence imposed on them included, one, a term of imprisonment, including a term of imprisonment that is the subject of a periodic detention order or an equivalent order under the laws of a foreign jurisdiction, or, two, a requirement that the person be under the supervision of a supervising body or any other person or body.
-His Honour Justice Brereton held that the wholly suspended sentence that had been imposed on the applicant was not a "term of imprisonment" for the purposes of the Act.
+Currently section 3A(2)(b) of the Act provides that persons who have been convicted of a single Class 2 offence are only registrable persons if the sentence imposed on them included:

+(i) a term of imprisonment, including a term of imprisonment the subject of a periodic detention order, or an equivalent order under the laws of a foreign jurisdiction, or(ii) a requirement that the person be under the supervision of a supervising body or any other person or body.
+His Honour Justice Brereton held that the wholly suspended sentence that had been imposed on the applicant was not a 'term of imprisonment' for the purposes of the

+Act.

 I am advised that since this decision was delivered, the NSW Police Force identified 26 other persons in the same circumstances.

-Acting on the advice of counsel retained by the Crown Solicitor's Office, the NSW Police Force wrote to each of these people in May 2007 advising them they could be removed from the register if they wished.
-The counsel's memorandum of advice referred to the amendment included in the bill which I am introducing today.
-The advice noted that, assuming the amendment is passed and has retrospective effect, the Commissioner of Police should write a further letter to those persons informing them that they are once again required to report to police under the Act.
-I am advised that the 26 persons have been convicted of crimes including possession of child pornography, acts of indecency and indecent assault upon children.
-These are crimes that Parliament saw as sufficiently serious to include as class 2 registrable offences under the Act.
+Acting on the advice of counsel retained by the Crown Solicitor's Office, the NSW Police Force wrote to each of these people in May 2007 advising them they could be removed from the Register if they wished.

+The Counsel's Memorandum of Advice referred to the amendment included in the bill which I am introducing today.

+The Advice noted that, assuming the amendment is passed and has retrospective effect, the Commissioner of Police should write a further letter to those persons informing them that they are once again required to report to police under the Act.
+I am advised that the 26 persons have been convicted for crimes including possession of child pornography, acts of indecency and indecent assault upon children.

+These are crimes that Parliament saw as sufficiently serious to include as Class 2 registrable offences under the Act.